IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 ### AddressBook class tests

-- [ ] emailSearch returns a list of the contacts with that number
+- [x] emailSearch returns a list of the contacts with that email
+- [ ] emailSearch returns partial match
+- [ ] emailSearch returns multiple matches
 - [ ] emailSearch returns an empty list if no matches found

 ### interface class tests